Nyingma: Mythos

+as an embodiment of the Dharmakāya, the "truth body" of all buddhas.
+The Nyingma school sees the Dharmakaya as inseparable from both the Sambhogakaya and the Nirmanakaya.
+The origin of Nyingma's teaching (bka' ma) traditional is attributed to Samantabhadra, which is divided into (1) apparitional (sgyu), the eighteen tantric cycles of great yoga, (2) sūtra (mdo), the subsequent yoga, and (3) mind (sems), the teachings of the great perfection.

 The Vajrayana or Tantra of the Nyingma school traces its origins to an emanation of Amitaba and of Avalokitesvara, Guru Padmasambhava, whose coming and activities are believed to have been predicted by Buddha Shakyamuni.
 Nyingma origins are also traced to Garab Dorje and to Yeshe Tsogyal.

 Nyingma also sees Vajradhara (an emanation of Samantabhadra) and other buddhas as teachers of their many doctrines.
-Samantabhadra's wisdom and compassion spontaneously radiates myriad teachings, all appropriate to the capacities of different beings and entrusts them to "knowledge holders" (vidyadharas), the chief of which is Dorjé Chörap, who gives them to Vajrasattva and the dakini Légi Wangmoché, who in turn disseminate them among human siddhas.
+Samantabhadra's wisdom and compassion spontaneously radiate myriad teachings, all appropriate to the capacities of different beings and entrusts them to "knowledge holders" (vidyadharas), the chief of which is Dorjé Chörap, who gives them to Vajrasattva and the dakini Légi Wangmoché, who in turn disseminate them among human siddhas.
 The first human teacher of the tradition was said to be Garab Dorje (b.
 55 c.e.), who had visions of Vajrasattva.
 Padmasambhava is the most famous and revered figure of the early human teachers and there are many legends about him, making it difficult to separate history from myth.
-Other early teachers include Vimalamitra, Jambel Shé Nyen, Sri Simha, and Jñanasutra.
+Other early teachers include Vimalamitra, Jambel Shé Nyen, Śrī Siṃha, and Jñānasūtra.
 Most of these figures are associated with the Indian region of Oddiyana.